-The Employer Agreement and Commitment Statement which is signed by both employer and apprentice requests that Pier Training is informed of any changes in health which may affect learning and there is a requirement to report any accidents.
+The Apprenticeship Agreement and Training Plan, which is signed by both employer and apprentice, requests that Pier Training is informed of any changes in health which may affect learning, and there is a requirement to report any accidents.

-We consult with employees routinely on health and safety matters at monthly one to one supervision meetings, as they arise and more formally when we review the health and safety policy on an annual basis.
+We consult with employees routinely on health and safety matters at monthly one-to-one supervision meetings, as they arise and more formally when we review the health and safety policy annually.

-The Health and Safety officer is required to complete Health and Safety in the workplace refresher training on annual basis.
+The Health and Safety officer is required to complete Health and Safety in the workplace refresher training annually.